vgfang/breadbot/README.md

 2. Install `wkhtmltopdf` on your distribution for image previews. eg. `sudo apt install wkhtmltopdf`
 2. Install `tmux` on your distribution for running the bot 24/7. eg. `sudo apt install tmux`
 3. Create a Discord bot at the Discord Developer Portal and add the bot to your desired server
-4. Use your Discord Bot Token and Discord Guild Token to fill in the `.env` variables
+4. Use your Discord Bot Token to fill in the `.env` variable
 5. Activate the virtualenv: `source env/bin/activate`
 6. Run the bot using `tmux` so that it does not terminate on logout:
    - `tmux`